Nelson-Gon/manymodelr/cran-comments.md

 This is a patch release.
 It fixes known issues on the CRAN release.
-It also updates the minimum required R version for compatibiltiy with dependencies.
+It also updates the minimum required R version for compatibility with dependencies.

 ## Test environments

 * Local MacOS
 * Windows Latest
 * Windows Devel
-*
+* Ubuntu Devel

 ## R CMD check results